-You may be eligible for a special enrollment if you decline coverage under this Plan because you have other health coverage and then you later lose the other health coverage.
-For special enrollments due to loss of other coverage, you must otherwise be eligible for Plan coverage, and have been covered under another group health plan or other health insurance when coverage under this Plan was declined, and enrollment must have been declined due to such other coverage.
+You may be eligible for a special enrollment if:

+1. You decline coverage under this Plan because you have other health coverage and then you later lose the other health coverage; or

+For special enrollments due to loss of other coverage, you:

+- 1. Otherwise be eligible for Plan coverage; and - 2.
+Have been covered under another group health plan or other health insurance, including Medicaid, when coverage under this Plan was declined and enrollment must have been declined due to such other coverage.